 Let’s highlight sections of this example to help explain:

-- The reason key, related parameters and location key in yellow are required.
+- Elements in yellow are required.

-- The blocking event identifier in green is optional.
+- Elements in green are optional.

 1. Reason key and location key